 It is your responsibility to alert Medica regarding any discounts, coupons, rebates, or financial arrangements between you and a provider or manufacturer for health care items or services, prescribed drugs and/or devices.
 Discounts, coupons, rebates, or similar reimbursement provided to you by providers or manufacturers will not satisfy your out-of-pocket cost sharing responsibilities.
 Such amounts will not accumulate toward your deductible and out-of-pocket maximum.
-Call Customer Service at one of the telephone numbers listed at the front of this Policy.
+Call Customer Service at the number on the back of your Medica ID card.